min2ha/ukwa-site/content/target/53383/index.en.md

   "subject": "UK General Election 2017"
 }

-# Co-operatives UK: Four steps to an inclusive economy

 Offers all political parties four practical steps they can take to partner with what already works and bring a genuinely inclusive economy to life.